-In the US, where rape happens determines if it’s a crime!
+In the US, where rape happens determines whether a crime has taken place.

-The legislators of each state create the laws in that individual jurisdiction so what is legal in one place can be illegal in another.
-Most states recognize violent rape as a crime as well as coercion by threatening to do harm to you or someone else.
-Some states only recognize coercion as an overt threat while others will recognize covert threats like a power differential.
+Legislators of each state create the laws in that individual jurisdiction, therefore, what is legal in one place can be illegal in another.
+Most states recognize violent rape as a crime as well as coercion by threatening severe bodily harm to you or someone else.
+Some states only recognize coercion as an overt physical threat while others recognize covert threats such as misuse of a power differential.
 A growing number of jurisdictions are beginning to recognize coercive control.

-Deceiving you into sexual conduct; however, is only a crime in some states, and even then, the type of fraud used can be treated as a criminal offense in one state, while just down the road in another, it’s the “puffery” of seduction!
+Deceiving you into sexual conduct; however, is only a crime in very few states. states, Even then, the type of fraud used can be treated as a criminal offense in one state, while just down the road in another, it is referred to as the “puffery” of seduction!

 A little history

 As far back as 1865, rape by fraud was recognized as a heinous act in the state of Michigan.
 In “People v.
 Crosswell, 13 Mich.
 427 (1865)” the high court upheld the defendant’s conviction for rape by fraud and stated:

 “The outrage upon the woman is just as great in these cases as if actual force had been employed.”

 In the Roman era, recognition that a rape occurred was dependent on the victim being a “citizen” not a slave, and a virgin.
 It was punishable by death as a capital offense against the head of her household who owned her virginity, which was a valued commodity.
 But even still, Socrates identified the harm of “sex using persuasion,” which he considered especially compelling because it “undermined the character of the victim.”

 While in the modern era, the act of obtaining intercourse through material and false representations, rape by fraud, is only penalized in a few states, the act of misleading a person in order to elicit love and affection, emotional rape, is never penalized at all.